neondatabase/neon/docs/rfcs/025-generation-numbers.md

 keep retrying until the tenant/timeline is gone.
 This is already handled by using a persistent `Operation` record that is retried indefinitely.

-Tenant/timeline deletion operations don't necessarily have to go through the deletion queue, as they are not subject to generation gating: once a delete is issued by the control plane, it is a promise that the control plane will keep trying until the deletion is done, so even stale pageservers are permitted to go ahead and delete the objects.
-However, using the deletion queue will still make sense in practice so that the pageserver can use the same logic for coalescing deletions in DeleteObjects requests.
+Tenant/timeline deletion operations are exempt from generation validation on deletes, and therefore don't have to go through the same deletion queue as GC/compaction layer deletions.
+This is because once a delete is issued by the control plane, it is a promise that the control plane will keep trying until the deletion is done, so even stale pageservers are permitted to go ahead and delete the objects.

 Timeline deletion may result in a special kind of object leak, where the latest generation attachment completes a deletion (including erasing